Pokemon Go guide

 40. Keep your eyes open for season events

-Unlike a lot of apps that have a huge, hype-driven launch that ebbs away as the developer moves onto other things, Niantic has spent the last six-plus months focusing on timed events to add new aspects and flavours to the Pokémon Go experience.
+Unlike a lot of apps that have a huge, hype-driven launch that ebbs away as the developer moves onto other things, Niantic has spent the last six-plus months focusing on timed events to add new aspects and flavors to the Pokémon Go experience.

 Thanksgiving 2016 was the first event, and there was a huge Christmas and New Year festival that saw everything from free incubators to Xmas-themed Pikachus on offer.
-Rumours of an Easter event is doing the rounds after the recent Valentine's celebration, so expect plenty of new reasons to play.
+These events will only keep coming and sometimes in unexpected forms – keep your eyes peeled!

 41. Use Pokéstops for extra bonuses

 Pokéstops are a great way to grab extra XP and items wherever you might be, but if you live in less urbanised area you might find you’re only able to visit the same handful of landmarks every day.
 Don’t worry though, Niantic has adjusted the system so visiting the same Pokéstops can be extra rewarding for repeat visitations.